Principle of Relativity and The Perturbative Quantum Gravity: Quantum relativity in QFT

 \subsection{Canonical quantization}

 In this section we apply the QR condition to QFT with the requisite quantization.
-From the Noether's theorem \cite{1918NGotM......235N}, the stress-energy(-momentum) tensor in Minkowski spacetime is represented by (we're using the $(-,+,+,+)$ metric sign convention):
+From the Noether's theorem~\cite{1918NGotM......235N}, the stress--energy(--momentum) tensor in Minkowski spacetime is represented by (we're using the $(-,+,+,+)$ metric sign convention):

 Here, $n$ symbolizes the $n$-th quantum field.
 If all fields undergo canonical quantization~\cite{1925ZPhy...33..879H}, the below relation is followed.